13 reasons why living on a boat in a marina is better than living in a house on land

 11. Cleaning & Maintenance Are Drastically Reduced.

-Cleaning the whole boat takes a fraction of the time needed to clean a house and there’s no law maintenance needed.
-If that doesn’t sell you I don’t know what will!
+Cleaning the whole boat takes a fraction of the time needed to clean a house, and there’s no law maintenance needed.
+If that doesn’t sell you, I don’t know what will!
+Living on a boat in a marina has so many benefits.

 12. Time To Sell – Huge Marketplace Available.

-If you ever want to sell your boat you’re not limited to selling to the local area.
-Your target market includes the whole world rather than just someone that wants a boat <insert your location>.
+If you ever want to sell your boat, you’re not limited to selling it to the local area.
+Your target market includes the whole world rather than just someone who wants a boat <insert your location>.
 In other words, someone from another country can buy your boat and have it moved.
 You can’t do that with a house!
 (Well…at least you can’t do it easily).

 13. Crime Rates Are Far Lower In Marinas Than On Housing Estates.

 When have you ever heard of someone being burgled, murdered, or violated in a marina!?
 Criminals are not boaters.
-They don’t understand the boating world and therefore would feel like a fish out of water to enter one.
+They don’t understand the boating world and would feel like a fish out of water to enter one.
 Furthermore, there are far more valuable things in a house – look at all the closets filled with crap that you don’t use in a house.
-That’s a far better prospect than a boat (with no massively huge widescreen TV, a high-tech stereo system, valuable china or other valuables).
+That’s a far better prospect than a boat (with no massively huge widescreen TV, a high-tech stereo system, valuable china, or other valuables).
+Living on a boat in a marina is definitely better than living in a house on land.

 What are your thoughts?
 Any questions?
 Please leave them in the comments below 🙂